microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserLicense.md

 ## Description

-the `Set-EntraUserLicense` adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.
+the `Set-EntraUserLicense` Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

 For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.